dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 1. In the Data Type dropdown, select **Other**. <br/>
 As we are focused on proprietary information, this rule does not match any known definitions, such as PHI or PII.
 As these types are used as filters in other pages, you should strive to keep them as accurate as possible.

-1. From the Severity dropdown box, select **High**.
+1. From the Severity dropdown box, select **Medium**.
 We pick a middle ground here leveraging the more exact matches on Secret and Classified to indicate greater concern.
     <br/>Severity of the data classifier is only part of the formula that is used to designate the severity of any related data finding.
 Remember that it is the number of unique occurrences.

 1. Under Matcher Logic in the Find text matching this Regex box, enter <code>\b(?:Confidential - Internally Use Only|Confidential|Secret|Unclassified|)\b</code>.